zaraho/TheBrissyParkers/README.md

-Bris Parker
+# TheBrissyParkers

 Find smarter parking in Brisbane.

 Bris Parker is a hackathon web application that helps drivers find suitable parking near their destination.
 A user enters a destination, arrival and departure times, and preferred walking distance.
 The application searches Brisbane parking data and recommends options based on price, walking distance, and maximum permitted stay.

-The Problem
+## The Problem

 Finding parking in Brisbane can be confusing and time-consuming.
 Parking restrictions, prices, maximum stay limits, and distance from a destination are often spread across different signs and services.

 Bris Parker brings this information together and presents the most useful options on an interactive map.

-Key Features
+## Key Features

-Search parking by address or destination
+- Search parking by address or destination

-Choose arrival and departure times
+- Choose arrival and departure times

-Set a preferred walking distance or search radius
+- Set a preferred walking distance or search radius

-View parking locations on an interactive map
+- View parking locations on an interactive map

-Compare price, walking distance, and maximum stay
+- Compare price, walking distance, and maximum stay

-Rank results by Best Choice, Least Walking, or Lowest Cost
+- Rank results by Best Choice, Least Walking, or Lowest Cost

-Display relevant parking restrictions and sign information
+- Display relevant parking restrictions and sign information

-User Story
+## User Story

 As a driver, I want to search for parking near my destination based on walking distance, price, and maximum stay so that I can quickly choose the most suitable parking option.